AMWA-TV/is-04/docs/Controllers.md

 * The Controller MUST indicate available Senders to the user.
 * The Controller MUST reflect changes in presence/absence of Senders to the user after a maximum of 30 seconds.
 * The Controller MUST indicate available Receivers to the user which have an IS-05 Connection API.
-  However, the Controller can choose not to display discovered Receivers without an IS-05 Connection API.
+  However, the Controller MAY choose to omit discovered Receivers without an IS-05 Connection API.